SeisComP3/seiscomp3/src/trunk/libs/seiscomp3/io/recordstream/descriptions/global_recordstream.rst

    ":ref:`rs-dec`", "``dec``", "Decimates (resamples) a proxy stream" ":ref:`rs-resample`", "``resample``", "Resamples (up or down) a proxy stream to a given sampling rate"

-The RecordStream used by an application is either specified on the the commandline (`-I URI`) or configured through using the parameters :confval:`recordstream.service` and :confval:`recordstream.source`.
+The RecordStream used by an application is either specified on the commandline (`-I URI`) or configured through using the parameters :confval:`recordstream.service` and :confval:`recordstream.source`.
 While the `service` defines the RecordSteam implementation, the `source` supplies